migueldlfuentem/keepice-lakehouse-library/docs/usage.rst

       docker exec -it spark-iceberg notebook

-  The notebook server will be available at `http://localhost:8888`.
+  The notebook server will be available at `http://localhost:8888 <http://localhost:8888>`_.

 - **Docker Image Information**

-  For more details on the Docker image used, visit the [Tabulario Spark-Iceberg Docker Hub page](https://hub.docker.com/r/tabulario/spark-iceberg).
+  For more details on the Docker image used, visit the `Tabulario Spark-Iceberg Docker Hub page <https://hub.docker.com/r/tabulario/spark-iceberg>`_.